spdx/license-list-XML/DOCS/OSI-SPDX-history.md

 And add the SPDX id, `Artistic-1.0-Perl` on [this page](https://opensource.org/licenses/Artistic-Perl-1.0) and update that note accordingly as well.

 ## License exceptions
-In at least one case, the OSI approved a license exception, referred to as [eCos License version 2.0](https://opensource.org/licenses/eCos-2.0) and lists the SPDX identifiers as "eCos-2.0".
-This is probably because this license was originally on the SPDX License List as a stand alone license.
-However, when SPDX 2.0 came out in May 2015, exceptions were moved to their own part of the SPDX License List to be used with the `WITH` operator to allow more extensible and varied license expressions, see https://spdx.org/licenses/eCos-2.0.html and now see https://spdx.org/licenses/eCos-exception-2.0.html
+In at least two cases, the OSI approved a license exception:
+* [eCos License version 2.0](https://opensource.org/licenses/eCos-2.0) and lists the SPDX identifiers as `eCos-2.0`
+* [wxWindows Library License](https://spdx.org/licenses/wxWindows.html) and lists the SPDX identifier as `wxWindows` This is probably because these licenses were originally on the SPDX License List as a stand alone licenses.
+However, when SPDX 2.0 came out in May 2015, exceptions were moved to their own part of the SPDX License List to be used with the `WITH` operator to allow more extensible and varied license expressions, see https://spdx.org/licenses/eCos-2.0.html and now see https://spdx.org/licenses/eCos-exception-2.0.html and https://spdx.org/licenses/wxWindows.html and now see https://spdx.org/licenses/WxWindows-exception-3.1.html

 Note that OSI has the GPL-2.0-or-later license notice on its page for the eCos exception, which would use the SPDX license expression: `GPL-2.0-or-later WITH eCos-exception-2.0`.
 Did OSI _only_ approve this exception for GPL-2.0-or-later?

-Suggestion: Update the [eCos](https://opensource.org/licenses/eCos-2.0) page to use the current `eCos-exception-2.0` identifier and change the URL to https://opensource.org/licenses/eCos-exception-2.0.
+Suggestion: Update the pages to use the current SPDX identifier for the exception (or the full SPDX license expression).
 Clarify what versions of GPL it is approved for.

 ## Licenses that allow for variations by way of a different license notice
 These are licenses that were approved by the OSI in full.
 These licenses allow legally substantive variations based on use of a different license notice.
 This variataion warranted distinct SPDX identifiers to indicate whether or not the allowed variation is being triggered.
 All of these variations include a Note in the SPDX License List entry explaining this.